2018 entry requirements

 If English is not your first language you will need an IELTS score of 6.5 with a minimum of 5.5 in all skills, or a recognised equivalent.
 If your level of English language is currently below IELTS 6.0 we recommend you consider an appropriate Sheffield Hallam University Pre-sessional English course which will enable you to achieve the required level of English.

 If you do not have such academic qualifications we may consider your application individually, based on your personal, professional and work experience, and other formal qualifications.
 You may also be able to claim credit points which can reduce the amount of time it takes to complete your qualification at Sheffield Hallam.
 Find out more

 Months of entry

 Gain an advanced scientific understanding of disease at a cellular level focusing on current methods used in in-vitro diagnosis.
-As part of the course you can choose to specialise in one area of the pathology laboratory directorate, either cellular pathology, infection and immunity or blood sciences.
+As part of the course you can choose to specialise in one area of the pathology laboratory directorate, either cellular pathology, microbiology and immunology or blood sciences.

 Information for international students